nxrighthere/ValveSockets-CSharp/README.md

 `ConnectionStatus.inBytesPerSecond`

-`ConnectionStatus.sendRateBytesPerSecond` estimate rate at which data can be sent to a peer.
+`ConnectionStatus.sendRateBytesPerSecond` the estimated rate at which data can be sent to a peer.
 It could be significantly higher than `ConnectionStatus.outBytesPerSecond`, meaning the capacity of the channel is higher than outbound data.

 `ConnectionStatus.pendingUnreliable`

 `ConnectionStatus.pendingReliable`

-`ConnectionStatus.sentUnackedReliable` a number of bytes of reliable data that has been placed the wire, but for which not yet received an acknowledgment, and thus might have to be re-transmitted.
+`ConnectionStatus.sentUnackedReliable` the number of bytes of reliable data that has been placed the wire, but for which not yet received an acknowledgment, and thus might have to be re-transmitted.

 `ConnectionStatus.queueTime`

 #### NetworkingMessage
 Contains marshalled data of networking message.

-`NetworkingMessage.userData` arbitrary user data set via `NetworkingSockets.SetConnectionUserData()` function.
+`NetworkingMessage.userData` an arbitrary user data set via `NetworkingSockets.SetConnectionUserData()` function.

-`NetworkingMessage.timeReceived` local timestamp when the message was received.
+`NetworkingMessage.timeReceived` the local timestamp when the message was received.

-`NetworkingMessage.messageNumber` message number assigned by the sender.
+`NetworkingMessage.messageNumber` the message number assigned by the sender.

-`NetworkingMessage.data` message payload.
+`NetworkingMessage.data` the payload of a message.
 Can be copied using `data.CopyTo(byte[] destination)` function.

-`NetworkingMessage.length` length of the payload.
+`NetworkingMessage.length` the length of a payload.

-`NetworkingMessage.connection` connection ID from which the message came from.
+`NetworkingMessage.connection` the connection ID from which the message came from.

-`NetworkingMessage.channel` channel number the message was received on.
+`NetworkingMessage.channel` the channel number the message was received on.

 ### Classes
 #### NetworkingSockets